NC_temp1034: Impact Analyses and Decision Strategies for Agricultural Research

 The demands being placed on agricultural innovation systems have expanded over time and so have the NC1034 group’s methods.
 Members have drawn upon and shared a variety of novel methods, as problems require.
 These include applications of agricultural economics, industrial organization, intellectual property analysis, environmental valuation, quantitative modeling, rural sociology, human health and nutrition, machine learning, natural language processing models, and energy economics.

-Given unprecedented recent disruptions in agriculture and the plethora of new actors engaged in the agricultural innovation system, NC1034 intends to seek ongoing feedback from various stakeholders on our research findings and continue to adapt research efforts accordingly.
-This will be initiated by inviting policymakers, industry leaders, venture capital investors, and others to participate in our research workshops.
-We will then seek out new opportunities to partner with appropriate stakeholders on specific studies.
+Given unprecedented recent disruptions in agriculture, altered weather extremes, shifting public private investment shares and the plethora of new actors engaged in the agricultural innovation system, NC1034 intends to seek ongoing feedback from various stakeholders on information needsand usefulness of our research findings.
+In turn we intend to improve the quality and relevance of our information on research impacts and investment returns.
+This will be initiated by inviting policymakers, industry leaders, venture capital investors, and others to participate in our research workshops and provide feedback plus dialogue on emerging needs.
+We will then seek out new opportunities to partner with appropriate stakeholders on specific studies and in the provision of key information.

-The advantages for doing the work as a multistate effort.
+The advantages of doing the work as a multistate effort.

-NC1034 participants encompass agricultural economists, resource economists, and rural sociologists from a number of land-grant universities, public universities, research institutes, and governmental organizations.
-The work of NC1034 is made more effective as a multi-state effort because it allows knowledge sharing across fields and institutions, allows a comprehensive analysis of the spillovers from innovation, facilitates pooling of resources to increase collaboration, and creates a network for mentoring the next generation of researchers studying agricultural innovation and productivity.
+NC1034 participants encompass agricultural economists, resource economists, and rural sociologists from a widely dispersed group of land-grant universities, public universities, research institutes, and governmental organizations.
+Additionally, the score of the research effort and realization of its productivity impacts plus research needs are geographically and commodity-wise dispersed across the nation and globe.
+In such an environment the work of NC1034 is made more effective as a multi-state effort because it allows knowledge sharing across fields, institutions, geographies and commodities, facilitating a comprehensive analysis of the innovations benefits across segments of the total supply chain along with spillovers from innovation.
+It also facilitates pooling of resources to increase collaboration, and creates a network for mentoring the next generation of researchers studying agricultural innovation and productivity.

-NC1034 provides a vehicle for participants to share and develop the latest social science and quantitative analytical methods in evaluating returns to agricultural research and the socio-economic impacts of innovations.
+NC1034 provides a vehicle for participants to share and develop the latest social science and quantitative analytical methods in evaluating returns to the many dimensions of agricultural research and the producer, rural and consumer, socio-economic impacts of innovations.
 Most NC1034 members are also part of multi-disciplinary and multi-state research teams addressing important issues in agricultural technology development, adoption, and impact assessment.
 As part of those multi-state or multi-disciplinary teams, NC1034 participants take the lead in research problems associated with socio-economic causes and consequences of technological change.
 NC1034 as a multi-state effort allows participants to take these new evaluation methods back to their state and regional teams and apply them to local problems of interest.
 NC1034 allows members to benefit indirectly from knowledge gained directly by other members from multi-disciplinary projects.
-For example, one NC1034 member may gain valuable knowledge from working on a project with agronomists or entomologists and then convey the insights gained to others.
-Knowledge is thus shared so that social scientists and agricultural scientists may work more effectively together.
+For example, one NC1034 member may gain valuable knowledge and develop valuable information from working on a project and then convey the insights gained to others.
+Knowledge and information is thus shared so that social scientists and agricultural scientists may work more effectively together, and a diverse group of stakeholders will be informed on findings.

-Agricultural research grants often require comprehensive evaluations of the socio-economic and environmental effects of new technologies and production practices.
-By continuing to develop cutting-edge evaluation methods, NC1034 members are better able to leverage grant funding and, most significantly, to make major contributions to large multi-state and multi-disciplinary projects.
-Furthermore, through publications and outreach, threats and opportunities can be conveyed to private and public decision makers altering R&D choices and improving future productivity plus reducing vulnerability.
+Agricultural research grants often require comprehensive, multi-dimensional evaluations of the regional, commodity-wise, socio-economic and environmental effects of new technologies and production practices.
+By continuing to develop cutting-edge evaluation methods, NC1034 members are better able to leverage grant funding and, most significantly, to make major contributions to regional and multi-state deliberations on research priorities in a multi-disciplinary setting.
+Furthermore, through publications and outreach, challenges, adaptation means and opportunities can be conveyed to private and public decision makers altering R&D choices and improving future productivity plus reducing vulnerability.

 Multistate collaboration facilitates comparative analyses that can also be more comprehensive.
-Adoption of technologies and their impacts spill over across state and international boundaries.
-While there is a certain value of studying impacts of new technologies in their local contexts, there is also value in the ability to compare and contrast how new technologies affect agricultural producers in different areas and in the identification of areas that may benefit from potential new technologies.
+Adoption of technologies and their impacts spill over across commodity, state and international boundaries.
+While there is a certain value of studying impacts of new technologies in their local and commodity specific context, there is also value in the ability to compare and contrast how new technologies affect agricultural producers in different areas or for different crop and livestock endeavors and in the identification of areas that may benefit from potential new technologies.
 Federal agencies, private industry, environmental groups and commodity groups are interested in evaluations of technology and environmental implications for technology that can be scaled-up to commodity-wide or national scale impacts.

 Members pool expertise across different production systems and environmental situations.
-For example, comprehensive evaluation of herbicide-resistant crop varieties requires knowledge of corn, soybean, and cotton production systems not only in a local situation but also in different agronomic regions.
-Pooling research expertise can help identify commonalities in new technology development and dissemination, as well as regional or crop-specific differences.
+For example, comprehensive evaluation of herbicide-resistant crop varieties requires knowledge of corn, soybean, and cotton production systems or impacts of breeding on milk production not only inform decision making in a local situation but also in different production regions.
+Pooling research expertise can help identify commonalities in new technology development and dissemination, as well as regional or crop/livestock-specific differences.
 Another advantage of multistate collaboration is that it can raise awareness of contributions in other fields of research and facilitate acquaintance with other potential research collaborators.
+It can also suggest research directions for related commodities or enterprises.

 NC1034 has a long and successful history of working with the USDA Economic Research Service.
 University based participants in NC1034 have worked closely with ERS economists, and indeed ERS economists are active participants of NC1034.
-ERS has been instrumental in collecting and developing data to measure public and private agricultural R&D and productivity.
-NC1034 has been an important forum to discuss research methods related to data development, productivity estimation, and technology assessment.
+ERS has been instrumental in collecting and developing data to measure public and private agricultural R&D, productivity and costs.
+NC1034 has been an important forum to discuss research methods related to data development, productivity/cost estimation, and technology assessment.
 Through these forums, state-of-the-art methods for productivity measurement have undergone peer discussions and review.

-NC1034 offers a unique and enduring community for mentoring the next generation of experts in the economics of agricultural productivity and innovation.
-Graduate students and junior faculty from across the United States benefit greatly from opportunities to present their research and receive constructive and detailed feedback from more experienced colleagues in a supportive and collegial environment.
-Senior members of the community are enriched by engaging with younger colleagues who often bring fresh perspectives and deeper technical expertise in emerging areas such as digital agriculture, automation, biotechnology, and sustainability analytics.
-This dynamic exchange makes NC1034 more than just a research group—it serves as an intellectual home where scholars at all stages of their careers can develop ideas, test methods, and refine policy-relevant insights.
-The community fosters collaboration that spans states, institutions, and disciplines, enabling members to build long-term professional networks and pursue joint projects that advance both theory and practice.
-Such collaboration is greatly strengthened by developing relationships across states and institutions.
+NC1034 offers a unique and enduring community for mentoring the next generation of experts in economics of agricultural productivity and innovation as well as in quantitative analysis of productivity enhancement.
+Graduate students and junior faculty from across the United States benefit greatly from opportunities to present their research and receive constructive and detailed feedback from more experienced colleagues in a supportive and collegial environment, and learn analytical approaches and have an opportunity to showcase emerging methods.
+Senior members of the community are enriched by engaging with younger colleagues who often bring fresh perspectives, deeper technical and newly emerging method expertise in rapidly evolving areas such as digital agriculture, AI, automation, biotechnology, and sustainability analytics.
+This dynamic exchange makes NC1034 more than just a research group—it serves as an intellectual home where scholars at all stages of their careers can develop ideas, learn new approaches, test methods, and refine/develop policy-relevant information.
+The community fosters collaboration that spans states, institutions, levels of experience, different training foci, and disciplines, enabling members to build long-term professional networks, to pursue joint projects and exploit relative advantage in a way that advances theory, practice, and R&D information quality and impact.
+Such collaboration is greatly strengthened by relationships among scientists across states and institutions.
 Through the newly founded AAEA section “Agricultural Innovation and Productivity," NC1034 will broaden its outreach to graduate students and early-career scholars, actively supporting their engagement in multi-institutional and multi-state research initiatives.
-By cultivating these connections, the section will not only expand professional opportunities for young scholars but also accelerate the generation of innovative research and policy insights that enhance agricultural productivity and sustainability nationwide.
+By cultivating these connections, the section will not only expand professional opportunities for young scholars but also accelerate the generation of innovative research and policy/industry supporting information that enhance agricultural productivity and sustainability nationwide.

 Finally, the multi-state community of scholars also provides opportunities for members to economize and achieve synergies through

-• transfer of analytical methods across research applications;
+- transfer of both newly evolving and well established but complex analytical methods across research applications;

-• cross-pollination of ideas on factors that influence the demand for and impact of technology; and
+- cross-pollinate ideas on factors that influence the demand for and impact of technology, generating stakeholder decision making supporting information; and

-• transfer of analysis results revealing threats and opportunities to other applicable areas.
+- transfer of analysis results revealing challenges and opportunities to other applicable areas.

 What the likely impacts will be from successfully completing the work.

-Future contributions will build on previous ones.
-These contributions will include:
+Future contributions will build on previous ones by exploring emerging issues.
+These will include:

-• policy engagement as evidenced by contributions to National Academy of Sciences panels and responses to requests from other federal and state agencies;
+- policy engagement as evidenced by contributions to National Academy of Sciences panels, USDA and state funding allocation processes, and responses to requests from other federal and state agencies;

-• continued contributions to decision-making in the regulation of new technologies in agriculture;
+- continued contributions to the support of decision-making regarding the regulation of new technologies in agriculture;

-• continued development of multidisciplinary knowledge about the performance of the research system; and
+- continued development of multidisciplinary knowledge about the performance of the research system and the returns to investment; and

-• a continued stream of high-impact publications and other public communications to disseminate and advance that knowledge.
+- a continued stream of high-impact publications and other public communications to disseminate and advance that knowledge base.

 Over the next five years, we envision future research to include studies that:

-• continue the tradition of modeling and measuring the consequences of innovation with application not only to conventional agricultural technologies but also to deal with novel aspects of the new generations of genome editing and information technologies;
+- continue the tradition of modeling and measuring the consequences of innovation with application not only to conventional agricultural technologies but also to deal with novel aspects of the new generations of genome editing, shifting agricultural locations, new market development and information technologies;

-• develop new models and measures of the implications of the evolving funding structure and management of public agricultural R&D;
+- develop new models and measures of the implications of the evolving funding structure and and management of public agricultural R&D;

-• explore the impact of venture capital and private equity investment on agricultural R&D;
+- explore the impact of venture capital and private equity investment on agricultural R&D, and the commodity and regional implications of the growing private role;

-• evaluate private-sector agricultural input research using new market-based measures and intellectual property information;
+- evaluate private-sector agricultural input, producing technology, and processing research using new market-based measures and intellectual property information;

-• assess R&D needs to address opportunities and potential challenges brought by natural disasters, pests, and increasing demand.
+- assess R&D needs to address opportunities and potential challenges brought by natural disasters, weather extremes, pests, shifts in regional locations of production, and increasing demand.

 Related, Current and Previous Work

 Scholars participating in NC1034 and its long history of predecessor projects have made unique and resounding contributions to our understanding of the profound economic and social impacts created by agricultural science, commercial innovation, and technological change in agriculture.
-Virtually every research proposal funded by the USDA or corporate R&D expenditure must be justified in terms of the contributions that it will make, such as improvements in farm productivity, consumer benefits, or resource savings.
+Virtually every research proposal funded by the USDA or corporate R&D expenditure must be justified in terms of the contributions that it will make, such as improvements in farm productivity, consumer benefits, or resource savings along with rates of return to society.
 The work of NC1034 contributes, both directly and indirectly, to the intellectual and methodological foundations for such considerations.
 Many of the landmark contributions in this field have been made by current or past members of NC1034, including but not limited to the following (citation count is based on Google Scholar):

 Alekseev, Oleg, Karel Janda, Mathieu Petit, and David Zilberman.
 "Return and volatility spillovers between the raw material and electric vehicles markets."
 Energy Economics 137 (2024): 107808. (cited by 5)